VATSIM-Morocco/docs/docs/controllers/procs/casablanca.md

 When issuing deviations off track are required, Approach shall ensure departures are above MRVA or are able to maintain visual separation from the terrain.

-Speed restrictions below FL100 may be cancelled by APP in order to increase separation.
+Speed restrictions below FL100 may be cancelled by Approach in order to increase separation.

-Aircraft must be transferred to the appropriate Area Control Center (ACC) controller at the designated flight levels:
+Aircraft must be transferred to the appropriate ACC controller at the designated flight levels:

 <table>
   <thead>